 The New York Times puts B.A.S.S. and the Super B.A.S.S. tournament on its front page.

 Roland Martin wins his ninth and last Bassmaster Angler of the Year award.
+It is the third time he wins the honor in back-to-back seasons.

 Kevin VanDam fishes his first B.A.S.S. event, the New York Invitational on the St. Lawrence River.
 The 19-year-old finishes 110th out of 311 anglers.
 VanDam becomes a full-time professional angler a few years later and immediately makes his presence known, finishing in the top 50 of 28 consecutive B.A.S.S. events.